jmblankley/AttackOfTheRooks/README.md

 -----------------
 Finally figured out how to read the file and store it in the 2d array.
 Had to go to office hours.
 Added another function called gridRead() that takes in our file and stores it into our 2d array.
-My issue was that I was trying to combine this extra function with a seperate function printGrid.
+My issue was that I was trying to combine this function with a seperate function printGrid.
 Another big issue I was running into, was I was treating "reader" like a type and not a variable.
 "reader" has a type of ifstream.
 This info was extremely useful.